Nominations are now open for the 2019 Fred and Anne Jarvis Award

-The award pays tribute to the example and commitment to education shown by former NUT General Secretary, Fred Jarvis, and his wife, Anne Jarvis, a lifelong NUT member and former chair of the Education Committee for Barnet Council, who died in 2007.
+The Fred and Anne Jarvis award pays tribute to the example and commitment to education shown by former NUT General Secretary, Fred Jarvis, and his wife, Anne Jarvis, a lifelong NUT member and former chair of the Education Committee for Barnet Council, who died in 2007.

 Criterion for the award

-The award is made to a person outside the union who has campaigned tirelessly on a national or local level on educational issues which are broadly in support of the Union’s ethos and approach and accord with the example and commitment shown by Fred and Anne Jarvis.
+The award should be made to a person outside the union who has campaigned tirelessly on a national or local level on educational issues which are broadly in support of the NEU’s ethos and approach and accord with the example and commitment shown by Fred and Anne Jarvis.

 Procedure and timetable